ViperSLM/docker-mingw-w64/README.md

     docker build -t [Image name] .

-Note that the build process may take a long time, depending on your computer's speed (The more CPU cores, the better), to complete as it is compiling both the x86 and x86_64 toolchains so maybe find something to do or grab yourself a drink as you wait out the time.
+Note that the build process may take a while, depending on your computer's speed (The more CPU cores, the better), to complete as it is compiling the x86_64 toolchain so maybe find something to do or grab yourself a drink as you wait out the time.

 Append [Image name] with a name you want to choose for the image. (e.g. mingw)